* Dollar index near highest in nearly 8 weeks

 By Patrick Graham

-LONDON, May 28 The euro fell to a new
+LONDON, May 28 The euro traded within sight of a

 three-month low on Wednesday as expectations solidified for a